This page summarizes some data privacy issues relevant to users of DESY scientific computing resources.

 - DESY IT creates accounting and billing reports out of this metadata.
 These reports include, but are not limited to, information on space usage by user and group, age of file distribution by user and group, number of files by user and group.

-Please be reminded, that for the content of batch jobs as well as the content and management of data by users, the usual DESY computing and data privacy rules apply.
+Please be reminded, that for the content of batch jobs, the content of Cloud virtual machines, as well as the content and management of data by users, the usual DESY computing and data privacy rules apply.